MosheBerman/MBCalendarKit/.github/ISSUE_TEMPLATE.md

 ## Notes

-_I did with Xcode version Foo on an iPhone Bar.
+_{{I did with Xcode version Foo on an iPhone Bar.
 Also, no luck in the simulator.
-I also tried implementing this myself, but I couldn't find the butterknife._
+I also tried implementing this myself, but I couldn't find the butterknife.}}_